-The other two are located in the engine compartment.
+The other two are located in the engine compartment on the driver's side.
 Open the cover on either of the boxes to expose the fuses.

 Look at the silver-colored band inside the fuse.
 If the band is broken or melted, replace the fuse.
 Be sure you replace a bad fuse with a new one of the correct size.